|

 ~~ Mind and Verification, Rationality and Mind in Early Buddhism, Hoffman, J. Frank

 The reason religious wisdom defies neat propositions is because its acquisition has a singular cause: that thing called humility.
 A machine is dumb, not humble.
 With an arrogant and vain master, it too shall acquire vanity in a jiffy.
 On the other hand, if the master was indeed steeped in humility, his mind would not be infected with the thought of artificial intelligence at all.
 By implication, such a mind will never consider it a moment of exhilaration, and pride, to be deemed a master of any machine.
 It shall always properly place a machine for what it is: a thing which aids a man.
-Excitement and machine are two nouns which ought not to cohabit a single sentence within a mature mind.
+Excitement and machine are two nouns which ought not to cohabit within a single sentence inside a mature mind.

 The test for AI, then, is quite rudimentary: what is the entirety of the meaning of the entirety of The Qur'an, the perfect speech?
 And if that proves (to be) too tall an order, then here is a seemingly manageable puzzle (for AI): can it exhaust the last ounce of meaning in The Fatihah?